CloudCredo/mesos-boshrelease/README.md

 4. Run `bosh upload release`
 5. Run `bosh deploy`.
 This stage takes about 15 minutes running on a MacBook Pro running OSX Mavericks with 16gb RAM and an Intel core I7 2.7ghz.
 The majority of the time is taken up compiling Apache Mesos.

+## Jenkins
 Once deployed Jenkins should be available at `http://10.244.1.2` and the Mesos console should be available at `http://10.244.1.2:5050/`.
 There should be a single registered Mesos slave visible under the `Slaves` tab.

-To create a Jenkins job that will run on Mesos add the label 'mesos' to the jobs (configure -> Restrict where this project can run checkbox) that you want to be run on a Jenkins slave launched on Mesos
+To create a Jenkins job that will run on Mesos add the label 'mesos' to the jobs (configure -> Restrict where this project can run checkbox) that you want to be run on a Jenkins slave launched on Mesos.
+Test out the connection via the 'Cloud' section under 'Configure Jenkins'

+## Marathon
+Apache [Marathon][6] should be available at `http://10.244.1.18:8080`

 ## Road Map

 1. ~~Create Zoo Keeper managed Apache Mesos Cluster~~
 2. Seperate Jenkins and Mesos jobs into separate releases
-3. Add Marathon support
+3. ~~Add Marathon supporti~~
 4. Add Chronos support
+5. Add Storm support - WIP

 ## Disclaimer
 This is not presently a production ready Apche Mesos release.
 This is a work in progress.
 Please raise any issue to chris@cloudcredo.com